 Process for Securing Accommodations

-For Meal Plan or Housing modifications (including requesting a therapy/comfort/emotional support animal) follow the procedures below to get documentation to us, but please read our Campus Living Page first!
+For Meal Plan or Housing modifications (including requesting accommodations for a therapy/comfort/emotional support animal) follow the procedures below to get documentation to us, but please read our Campus Living Page first!
 (Residence Life/University Dinning link on the left)

 Process for Securing Accommodations

-Please fill out our Accommodation Request Form (works best with Adobe Reader) and return to us: email@example.com
+Please fill out our Accommodation Request Form (works best with Adobe Reader) and return to us: email@example.com - if you have any difficulties with this, do not hesitate to contact us.

 - Be provided by a medical practitioner who is licensed to diagnose the condition (the practitioner's contact details and credentials should be included)